Warning: Undefined array key "tracking_id" in /var/www/vhosts/smarttechstuff.co.uk/httpdocs/affiliateCode/custom-shortcodes.php on line 57

 It’s not the cheapest smart alarm on the market

 This is definitely a more premium alarm.
-With Yale and Ring’s alarm kits weighing in substantially cheaper.
-Definitely something to consider when you decide if this is the smart alarm for you.
+With the Yale Sync Alarm and Ring’s Smart Alarm weighing in substantially cheaper.
+Definitely, something to consider when you decide if this is the smart alarm for you.

 There’s no camera included